sudo-adduser-jordan/sudo-adduser-jordan.github.io/src/content/posts/eve-online.md

 ---
-title: 'Eve OnLinux A Gamers Guide'
+title: 'Eve Onlinux - A Gamers Guide'
 description: 'Running windows programs on any linux distribution.'
 date: '2025-08-19'
 ---
 ___

-## Eve OnLinux A Gamers Guide
+## Eve Onlinux - A Gamers Guide

 Due to the reoccurring questions in the official Eve Online linux [*Discord*](https://discord.com/channels/940573867192221696/1096046348421312574) channel this guide has been created.